thepudds/fzgo/README.md

 #### Changes from the proposal document

-Two minor changes between the current prototype vs. the March 2017 [proposal document](https://github.com/golang/go/issues/19109#issuecomment-285456008):
+Three changes between the current fzgo prototype vs. the March 2017 [proposal document](https://github.com/golang/go/issues/19109#issuecomment-285456008):

+1. Initially, fzgo disallowed multiple fuzz functions to match (per the March 2017 proposal), but as an experiment fzgo now allows multiple fuzz functions to match in order to support something like 'go test -fuzz=. ./...' when there are multiple fuzz functions across multiple packages.
+Fuzzing happens in round-robin manner if multiple fuzz functions match.
-1. Some of the commentators at [#19109](https://golang.org/issue/19109) suggested `-fuzztime duration` as a way of controlling when to stop fuzzing.
+2. Some of the commentators at [#19109](https://golang.org/issue/19109) suggested `-fuzztime duration` as a way of controlling when to stop fuzzing.
 The proposal document does not include `-fuzztime` and `go-fuzz` does not support it, but it seems useful in general and `-fuzztime` is in the prototype (and it proved useful while testing the prototype).
-2. The proposal document suggested `GOPATH/pkg/GOOS_GOARCH_fuzz/` for a cache, but the prototype instead uses `GOPATH/pkg/fuzz/GOOS_GOARCH/`.
+3. The proposal document suggested `GOPATH/pkg/GOOS_GOARCH_fuzz/` for a cache, but the prototype instead uses `GOPATH/pkg/fuzz/GOOS_GOARCH/`.

 #### Pieces of proposal document not implemented in this prototype